You shall not bear false witness against your neighbor.

 - How would you confront someone who lied to you?
 Give three examples.

-- What leads you with making false statements?
+- What leads you into making false statements?
 How are you seduced into lying?